MT202 COV

 MT202 COV is a specific SWIFT message type used on the SWIFT network for financial institution (FI) funds transfer between financial institutions.

 History

-MT202 COV was implemented in 2009 to create traceability of the origination of funds (institution and account) through to the destination of funds (institution and account).
+MT202 COV was implemented in 2009 to create traceability of the origin of funds (institution and account) through to the destination of funds (institution and account).
 This was in response to anti-money laundering and associated banking requirements.

 Prior to MT202 COV the message format, MT202, were used primarily for two purposes, bank-to-bank payments (i.e. interest payments and settlement of FX trades) and cover payments.
 MT202 does not include origination/destination financial institution information.
 Particularly for cover payments, where a combination of MT103 and MT202 was used to direct funds transfers to a beneficiary account, the intermediate banks in the MT202 had no ability to understand and perform risk analysis/AML/compliance checks on the funds transfer based on the original and destination of the funds.
 Thus, intermediate banks could be unwittingly involved in illegal transactions under new regulations.